 - Obtain private key and origin certificate pair

-After completing the steps to generate the private key and origin certificate, download both the private key and origin certificate in .pem format.
+After Creating and managing certificates with Origin CA, download both the private key and origin certificate in .pem format.

 - Copy the key and cert pair to your origin server

 Copy the key and certificate files to the directory on your server where you will keep your key and certificate files.

 The location and name of your Apache configuration file may vary, especially if you use a special interface to manage your server.

 apache2.conf.
 Possible locations for this file might be